Tar Tunnel: History

 The tunnel was a great curiosity in the eighteenth century and bitumen still oozes gently from the brick walls today.
-Bitumen's chief commercial use at the time was to treat and weatherproof ropes and caulk wooden ships, but small amounts were processed and bottled as 'Betton's British Oil', a panacea remedy for rheumatism and scurvy.
+Bitumen's chief commercial use at the time was to treat and weatherproof ropes and caulk wooden ships, but small amounts were processed and bottled as "Betton's British Oil", a panacea remedy for rheumatism and scurvy.
 After the canal project was abandoned the Hay Inclined Plane was built instead, its base being alongside the canal basin.

 Commercial use of the tunnel ended in 1941 after which is saw some use as a air raid shelter before complete abandonment.

 In 1965 members of the Shropshire Mining Club entered the tunnel and were able to access the first 640 meters of it.
 The tunnel was bought by Dawley District council in 1967.
 During the following two years work was done to make the first 90 meters accessible to visitors.
 A further 185 meters were cleared by the coal board in 1974.

 In the past visitors were provided with hard hats and were able to enter the first 300 ft of the brick-lined tunnel as far as an iron gate.
 Electric lighting is provided.
-Due to a build up of gas in the tunnel, it is unsafe to enter but visitors can still get a view along part of its length from the entrance.
+Due to a build up of gas in the tunnel, it is unsafe to enter but visitors could still get a view along part of its length from the entrance. although the museum has so far never reopened since the acquisition by the National Trust in 2026.